Nature news: DECEMBER is a RUTTING SEASON FOR DEERS

 Project Overview

-This is a joint initiative of United Way Mumbai and Ladybird Environmental Consulting LLP.
-We serve as knowledge partner and monitoring and evaluation agency.
-The current project addresses rejuvenation of Chimbai beach through clean up drives, biodiversity surveys, bio-shielding and community engagement.
+This was a joint initiative of United Way Mumbai and Ladybird Environmental Consulting LLP.
+We served as a knowledge partner and monitoring and evaluation agency.
+The project addressed the rejuvenation of Chimbai beach through clean-up drives, biodiversity surveys, bio-shielding, and community engagement.

 Project Details